SoerenPanduro/sandbox-workflow-triggering-workflow/README.md

 Scripts will after this be able to access the input variable by accessing the `${{ inputs.RUN_ID }}` value.

-To find the `run_id` value from the build step in this example - go to the build actions log Avtions -> Build - and open the log, from which you wish to use the artifact.
-Here you take the last part of the url - example: github.com/..../sandbox-workflow-triggering-workflow/actions/runs/7755342377 and use the last part of the path - `7755342377` for the `RUN_ID` prompt.
+To find the `run_id` value from the build step in this example:
+* Go to the build actions log Actions -> Build - and open the log, from which you wish to use the artifact.
+* Here you take the last part of the url - example: github.com/..../sandbox-workflow-triggering-workflow/actions/runs/7755342377
+  * and use the last part of the path - `7755342377` for the `RUN_ID` prompt.

 **Downloading the artifact**:
 When downloading the artifact from another workflow, the `actions/download-artifact@v4` - action, needs additional input: